 To quickly open PowerShell on Windows 10 from the File Explorer address bar, open File Explorer.
 Click in the address bar, enter “powershell “, and press Enter.

-The above article is a brief explanation of what Windows PowerShell is?
-As well as ways to quickly and simplest open PowerShell on Windows 10 system.
+The above article is a brief explanation of what is Windows PowerShell?
+As well as ways to quickly and simplest open PowerShell on Windows 10.
 Hope this article will be useful to you.